Ohkthx/mfah-webapp-java/README.md

 - Generating Pseudo Data for Database population: Tickets, Transactions, and Artifacts.
 - Notifications enabled for Members.
 - Artifact creation, needs to be added to employee role.
+- Generate reports from employee homepage using directors account.

 ## Testing Logins